-5 On Everlasting Security and the Hybrid Bounded Storage Model
+4 On Everlasting Security and the Hybrid Bounded Storage Model

-The bounded storage model, introduced by Maurer [62], bounds the space (memory size) of dishonest players rather than their running time.
-The model is based on a long random string $\mathcal{R}$ of length m that is publicly transmitted and accessible to all parties.
-Security relies on the assumption that an adversary cannot possibly store all of the string $\mathcal{R}$ in his memory.
-The requirement is that the honest parties Alice and Bob can interact using a small local storage of size n (where n is significantly smaller than m) while security is guaranteed against an eavesdropper Eve with a much larger, yet bounded storage space.
+The bounded storage model, introduced by Maurer [44], bounds the space (memory size) of dishonest players rather than their running time.
+The model is based on a long random string \mathcal{R} of length m that is publicly transmitted and accessible to all parties.
+Security relies on the assumption that an adversary cannot possibly store all of the string \mathcal{R} in his memory.
+The requirement is that the honest parties Alice and Bob can interact using a small local storage (of size n where $n \ll m$) while security is guaranteed against an eavesdropper Charlie with much larger, yet bounded storage space.

 This model has enjoyed much success for the task of private key encryption.
-It has been shown that Alice and Bob who share a short private key can exchange messages secretly using only a very small amount of storage, while an eavesdropper who can store up to a constant fraction of $\mathcal{R}$ (e.g. $\frac{1}{2}m$ bits) learns essentially nothing about the messages (this was shown initially by Aumann and Rabin [4] and improved in [3, 22, 30, 61] and ultimately in Vadhan [79]).
-These encryption schemes have the important property called everlasting security (put forward in [3, 22]).
-Once the broadcast is over and $\mathcal{R}$ is no longer accessible then the message remains secure even if the private key is exposed and Eve gains larger storage capacity.
+It has been shown that Alice and Bob who share a short private key can exchange messages secretly using only very small storage22, while an eavesdropper who can store up to a constant fraction of \mathcal{R} (e.g. $\frac{1}{2}m$ bits) cannot learn anything about the messages (this was shown initially by Aumann and Rabin [5] and improved in [4, 16, 23, 43] and ultimately in Vadhan [59]).
+These encryption schemes have the important property called everlasting security (put forward in [4, 16]), where once the broadcast is over and \mathcal{R} is no longer accessible then the message remains secure even if the private key is exposed and Charlie gains stronger storage capabilities.

 In contrast, the situation is less desirable when Alice and Bob do not share any secret information in advance.
-The solution of Cachin and Maurer [10] for this task requires Alice and Bob to use storage of size at least $n = \Omega(\sqrt{m})$ , which is not so appealing in this setting.
-Dziembowski and Maurer [29] proved that this is also the best one can do.
+The solution of Cachin and Maurer [9] for this task requires Alice and Bob to use storage of size at least $n = \Omega(\sqrt{m})$, which is not so appealing in this setting.
+Dziembowski and Maurer [22] proved that this is also the best one can do.

-The Hybrid Bounded Storage Model: The inability to achieve secure encryption in the bounded storage model with memory requirements smaller than $n = \sqrt{m}$ has lead to the following suggestion that we call the hybrid BSM: Let Alice and Bob agree on their secret key using a computationally secure key agreement protocol (e.g. the Diffie-Hellman protocol [21]).
+The Hybrid Bounded Storage Model: The inability to achieve secure encryption in the bounded storage model with memory requirements smaller than $n = \sqrt{m}$ has lead to the following suggestion that we call the hybrid BSM: Let Alice and Bob agree on their secret key using a computationally secure key agreement protocol (e.g. the Diffie-Hellman protocol [15]).
 The rationale being that while an unbounded eavesdropper will eventually break the key, if this happens after the broadcast had already occurred, then the knowledge of the shared key would be useless by then (this should be expected from the everlasting security property where getting the shared key after the broadcast has ended is useless).
 This hybrid model is very appealing as it attempts to achieve everlasting security by adding assumptions on the ability of an adversary that has a strict time limit.
-Assumptions of this sort are generally very reasonable since all that we require is that the computational protocol is not broken in the short time period between its execution and the transmission of $\mathcal{R}$ .
-For instance, an assumption such as the Diffie Hellman key agreement [21] cannot be broken within half an hour, can be made with far greater degree of trust than actually assuming the long term security of this protocol.
+Assumptions of this sort are generally very reasonable since all that we require is that the computational protocol is not broken in the short time period between its execution and the transmission of \mathcal{R} .
+For instance, an assumption such as the Diffie Hellman key agreement [15] cannot be broken within half an hour, can be made with far greater degree of trust than actually assuming the long term security of this protocol.

-&lt;sup>21Alice and Bob only require $n = O(\ell + \log m + \log \frac{1}{\varepsilon})$ bits of memory to exchange an $\ell$ bit message with error $\varepsilon$ .
+22Requires $n = O(\ell + \log m + \log \frac{1}{\epsilon})$ bits of memory for an l bit message and error ε .